 For lots of reasons many urban dwellers own pets.
 If you own an animal of the canine variety, and unless you enjoy your residence full of dog urine and excrement, or living with an unhealthy pet, that possibly terrorizes you and your place, then sooner or later, you will need to take your pet outside and maybe even walk it.
 But this decision (better read obligation) sets in to motion a number of situations and contingencies, particularly if you live in a big city, and most of this touches on selected nuances of street culture.

 Dogs are also and often extensions of their owner’s sense of style, class, gender norms, general values, and attitudes.
-For example, I would not be caught dead walking a Chihuahua or a toy poodle or a poodle for that matter on the street.
-Likewise neither would I enjoy walking a great Dane or an attack dog.
+For example, I would not be caught dead walking a chihuahua or a toy poodle or a poodle for that matter on the street.
+Likewise neither would I enjoy walking a Great Dane or an attack dog.
 It’s just not my style.
 When we lived in New York City, and this may have been a function of both apartment living and the Upper West Side, we encountered all manner of ways that people walked (or carried their dogs).
+(Not to mention the numerous ways that owners anthropomorphized their dogs by having them wear fashionable booties, jackets and hats).
 Some walked their canine on a leash, others carried their small little dogs in their gigantic purses, and others would push them in a baby stroller.
 Many people see their dogs as extensions of their families, while others as fashion accessories.
-On the other hand, some gang members may own a Pitt bull, Rottweiler or English bulldog and the act of walking down the street with a reputed to be aggressive dog makes people fear them.
+On the other hand, some gang members may own a Pitt Bull, Rottweiler or English bulldog and the act of walking down the street with a reputed to be aggressive dog makes people fear them.
 So much so that some jurisdictions have banned these dogs from being owned by anyone.
 The type of dog you own says something about you.

 Walking a dog is not a simple matter.
 During this activity you can encounter an array of situations and consequently decisions that you must make: will you let your dog sniff another dog’s butt, hump them or allow them to be humped, does it play well with other dogs in a dog park or dog run, is it friendly around kids? etc. etc.